jcolag/entropy-arbitrage/2023-11-09-best-both-worlds-part-2.md

 ### The Bad

-The crew seems to have passed beyond poor planning to a poor understanding of [theory of mind](https://en.wikipedia.org/wiki/Theory_of_mind), unable to acknowledge that other people know what they know.
+The crew seems to have passed beyond poor planning to a poor understanding of {% wiki Theory_of_mind|theory of mind|en %}, unable to acknowledge that other people know what they know.

 We also see continued hatred and disgust of the Romulans.
 Likewise, when a Borg representative talks about wanting to raise everyone's quality of life, they have no questions or discussion points, only a plan to stop it.